#Diet Detective’s 11 Best #Summer #Health Tips

 – Wear sunscreen and remember to apply it to your entire body throughout the day.
 Having a sunburn will decrease your body’s ability to cool itself off.
 (NYPH)

-– If you realize your pulse rate in the morning is 10 to 15 beats higher than your normal rate, you should not that day.
+– If you realize your pulse rate in the morning is 10 to 15 beats higher than your normal rate, you should not #exercise that day.
 Normal pulse rate is around 70 to 90 beats per minute.
 (MH)

 – Make sure you are sweating properly.
 If you stop sweating when you are exercising, you are dehydrated.
 (MH)